njhhfrhnh/W11-THM-Pishing-Analysis-Fundamentals-/README.md

-# W11 THM Pishing Analysis Fundamentals
+# W11 THM Phishing Analysis Fundamentals

 ## Task 2: The Email Address
 ### Identify the domain used in the following email address: